 Established in 1938 in honor of famed pilot and Zontian, Amelia Earhart, this fellowship is awarded annually to women pursuing Ph.D./doctoral degrees in aerospace-related sciences and aerospace-related engineering.
 The Fellowship of US$10,000, awarded to 35 Fellows around the globe each year, may be used at any university or college offering accredited post-graduate courses and degrees in aerospace-related sciences and aerospace-related engineering.

 Application deadline: Mid-November annually

-Eligibility requirements: Women of any nationality pursuing a Ph.D./doctoral degree who demonstrate a superior academic record in the field of aerospace-related sciences and aerospace-related engineering are eligible.
-Current fellows may apply to renew the Fellowship for a second year and will undergo the same application and evaluation procedures as first-time applicants.
+Eligibility requirements: Women of any nationality pursuing a Ph.D./doctoral degree, who demonstrate a superior academic record in the field of aerospace-related sciences or aerospace-related engineering, are eligible and encouraged to apply.
+For a full list of the eligibility and application requirements, please refer to the application.

 For more information and application: http://bit.ly/178ROE4